learn-co-curriculum/swift-arrayMethods-readme/README.md

 This is an example of a 'method', which can be thought of as a pre-written function that helps you accomplish common tasks.

 You also saw `.append` in the last lesson, which is another method.
 Whilst there are some common methods, many are contextual and only work on particular types.
-For example, a method like `.append` that works on an array will not work for a String, and `.uppercaseString` will not work on an array.
+For example, a method like `.append` that works on an array will not work for a String, and `.uppercased()` will not work on an array.

 The `.append()` method adds a value to the end of an array.
 You could achieve this in several ways which would involve far more code and calculation, I think you'll agree that `.append()` is far more convenient.
 There are many other methods for arrays, and in this lesson you'll look at some others.